 This question will test your knowledge about the project management industry.
 Not only should you describe three relevant challenges, but possible solutions as well.
 Good examples can include challenges you’ve had personal experience with, along with effective solutions that you’ve used.

-One of the most important skills for project managers is communication.
-Without this everything else fails.
+One of the essential skills for project managers is communication.
+Without this, everything else fails.
 Communication is the life and blood of any project.
-It’s claimed that about 90 percent of a project manager’s time is spent communicating.
+It is claimed at PMI® Research Conference that about 90 percent of a project manager’s time is spent communicating.
 In today's siloed organizations, communication happens between various groups and levels, including internal as well as external groups of stakeholders.
 Here are two communication-related questions asked to candidates:

-As a project manager, you’ll need to effectively communicate with your team for all projects.
+As a project manager, you’ll need to communicate with your team for all projects effectively.
 Communication challenges will arise; nobody expects that this won’t happen.
 What the interviewer wants to see, however, is how you’ve handled these challenges in the past.
-It needs to be evident that even with communication issues, you were still able to effectively work with your team.
-For example, perhaps instead of being able to have face-to-face meetings when necessary, you were able to put together web chat meetings.
+It needs to be evident that even with communication issues, you were still able to work with your team effectively.
+For example, perhaps instead of being able to have face-to-face meetings when necessary, you were able to put together webchat meetings.
 Think of a time when something like this happened and how you dealt with the communication challenges efficiently to ensure that the project outcome was still a good one.